 Some teachers guide students through pranayama at the beginning, middle, or end of the class – as a separate segment.
 Personally, I see nothing wrong with this.
 In my classes, pranayama is usually taught as integration throughout the lesson plan.
 For example – you could open, or close, a class with Udgeeth pranayama while teaching other Yogic breathing techniques throughout the class.

-Relaxation: Sometimes, Yoga instructors run two relaxation segments, in a single class.
-Sometimes, teachers offer guided relaxations at the beginning of class.
+Sometimes, Yoga instructors run two relaxation segments, in a single class.
+For example, a class might begin and end in Savasana.
+Sometimes, teachers offer guided relaxation at the beginning of class.
 Most often, guided relaxations are performed at the end of class, or just before the last meditation session, which is near the end of the class.

 There are a variety of relaxation methods.
 The classic method seems to be stage-by-stage relaxation, but body scanning has also become very popular, and it does not take as much time.
 This may be important if you are trying to schedule time.
 There is also the relaxation-through-visualization method – where the teacher guides the student through a mental exercise, with the focus being on one thought, or object, at a time, in that sequence.